cllebrun/cllebrun.github.io/labs/3.4 Lab Android - Watson Assistant/README.md

   <img src="./images/node_below.png" width="50%"/>

 + Name it **Jokes**
 + Complete with "If assistant recognizes:" **General_Jokes**.
-This tests if the the assistant recognizes this specific intent.
+This tests if the assistant recognizes this specific intent.

 + Click on the 3 dots next to the "Then respond with" and open the JSON editor.
 + In the **values** table, add the following values: